ardeora/cpacket-project/README.md

 - ✅ **Clean, organized structure** with separated models, results, and plots
 - ✅ **Production-ready models** saved and ready for deployment
 - ✅ **Comprehensive evaluation** with detailed metrics and visualizations
+- ✅ **Command-line evaluation tool** for testing on new data
+- ✅ **Virtual environment setup** with all dependencies managed
+- ✅ **Multiple datasets** for training and evaluation

-_This project demonstrates state-of-the-art performance in DDoS traffic classification using advanced feature selection and Random Forest algorithms._
+_This project demonstrates state-of-the-art performance in DDoS traffic classification using advanced feature selection and Random Forest algorithms, complete with evaluation tools for production deployment._